LLM Watermark Evasion via Bias Inversion: Introduction

 \section{Introduction}

-The rapid advancement and proliferation of large language models (LLMs) \citep{minaee2024large, wang2024survey} have intensified concerns about their misuse, ranging from the spread of misleading content \citep{monteith2024artificial, wang2024unveiling, papageorgiou2024survey} to threats to academic integrity, such as cheating \citep{stokel2022ai, kamalov2023new}.
+The rapid advancement and proliferation of large language models (LLMs) \citep{minaee2024large, wang2024survey} have intensified concerns about misuse, ranging from the spread of misleading content \citep{monteith2024artificial, wang2024unveiling, papageorgiou2024survey} to threats to academic integrity such as cheating \citep{stokel2022ai, kamalov2023new}.
 To address these risks, watermarking has been proposed as a promising approach for detecting LLM-generated content \citep{aaronson2022watermark, kirchenbauer2023reliability}.
-The core idea is to embed an imperceptible statistical signal into generated text, for example, by partitioning the vocabulary into “green” and “red” lists using a secret key, and biasing generation toward the green list.
-A detector then identifies LLM-generated text by checking for statistical overrepresentation of green tokens.
+The core idea is to embed an imperceptible statistical signal into generated text, for example, by partitioning the vocabulary into ``green'' and ``red'' lists using a secret key and biasing generation toward the green list.
+A detector then flags LLM-generated text by testing for a statistical overrepresentation of green tokens.

-Recent work shows that watermarking is robust against common evasion strategies, such as text insertion, text substitution, and text deletion \citep{kirchenbauer2023reliability, liu2023semantic, zhao2023provable, lee2024wrote, lu2024entropy}.
-This robustness has drawn significant attention and spurred movement toward deployment.
-For instance, OpenAI has discussed adding watermarking to its products \citep{BartzHu2023WatermarkAI}, and U.S. policymakers have proposed legislation requiring watermarks for AI-generated content \citep{Tong2024AB3211Watermarking}.

-However, recent studies \citep{raffel2020exploring, cheng2025revealing, wu2024bypassing, chen2024mark, jovanovic2024watermark} have questioned the robustness of watermarking, noting that existing methods have not been sufficiently stress-tested and showing that watermarks can be evaded through sophisticated strategies.
-These approaches fall into two categories: query-based attacks \citep{wu2024bypassing, chen2024mark, jovanovic2024watermark}, which recover a watermark’s secret parameters but require unrestricted access to the target model through repeated queries, and query-free attacks \citep{raffel2020exploring, cheng2025revealing}, typically based on paraphrasing, which avoid this assumption but achieve only limited attack success and often distort semantic meaning.

-In response to these limitations and to advance the understanding of watermarking vulnerabilities, we propose the \emph{Bias-Inversion Rewriting Attack} (BIRA), motivated by a theoretical analysis showing that reducing the probability of generating green tokens by $\delta > 0$ during the rewriting of watermarked text causes the overall detection probability to decay exponentially in $\delta$.
-To achieve this, BIRA applies a negative bias to a proxy set of green tokens during paraphrasing with an LLM, without requiring knowledge of the underlying scheme.
-It consistently evades detection across a wide range of recent watermarking algorithms while preserving the semantics of the original text.